Techtonica/curriculum/README.md

 ### Welcome to the Techtonica curriculum!

 Techtonica is a non-profit project of SocialGood that does free tech training and job placement for unemployed or underemployed folks.
 For more information, please see our website: [Techtonica.org](http://techtonica.org)

+Apprentices will learn to do full-stack web development using JavaScript.
+What bootcamps and apprenticeships like Techtonica have in common is the fact that they are intensive training.
+However, bootcamps can be pretty passive classroom learning with students and they cost between $15,000 and $30,000.

+An apprenticeship aims to be more like the workplace to make the transition into the industry better—instead of having an instructor constantly guiding you, a facilitator gives you assignments and you're expected to figure out what to do with volunteers, mentors, tech groups, and other apprentices.
+In the best-case scenarios, there are regular check-ins with managers and mentors provide support.
+We’re making Techtonica’s program as hands-on and project-based as possible to best prepare you for work in tech.

 If you would like to contribute to the curriculum, please choose a subject from the Table of Contents below and work on or write lesson plans for that subject using [our lesson plan template](https://github.com/Techtonica/curriculum/blob/master/_templates/lesson-plan.md), then send a pull request for approval.